Physical copies as well as streaming videos may be put on reserve.

 Recommended dates to submit Requests to Stream on Laulima

-Processing time for physical copies usually takes 1-5 working days; for streaming video it may take up to three weeks.
+Processing time for physical copies usually takes 1-5 working days; for streaming video it may take from three to six weeks.